 In Case of Injury or Illness:

-- All medical concerns, no matter how minor they appear, MUST be reported to the medical emergency personnel located at the competition venues and on the Villanova University campus at the Operations Center (West Lounge) in Dougherty Hall.
+- All medical concerns, no matter how minor they appear, MUST be reported to the medical emergency personnel located at the competition venues and on the Villanova University campus at the Operations Center, Dougherty Hall Room 108

 - If the condition is severe, stay with the athlete or person who needs assistance.
 Do not move the patient.